Carolina sitting at her desk writing some designs on a piece of paper

 Other Materials

-• Hangtags – Made from 100% recycled paper, our hangtags are also printed with soy-based inks.
+• Hangtags – Made from 100% recycled paper, our hangtags are printed with soy-based inks.

 • Compostable Poly Bags – We have implemented the use of biodegradable poly bags made of Biopolymer of corn starch, brand INZEA reference F10.
 It is a biodegradable and compostable biopolymer, whose biodegradation process is generated under certain environmental conditions.
 If these bags are subjected to an industrial composting process, they disappear within a month, otherwise their biodegradation process takes approximately 180 to 360 days, depending on the environmental conditions in which they are found.